Microsoft: Enterprises have upgraded Windows 10 just once a year from the start

-When Microsoft extended support for Windows 10 Enterprise and Education - making it much easier for organizations to upgrade the OS just once a year - it simply bowed to a reality that had been in place since the operating system's debut in 2015, according to a company document.
+When Microsoft extended support for Windows 10 Enterprise and Education - making it much easier for organisations to upgrade the OS just once a year - it simply bowed to a reality that had been in place since the operating system's debut in 2015, according to a company document.

 In a corner of a September 2018 document titled "Joint FAQs" and labeled "For Partner Use Only," Microsoft acknowledged that many of its larger customers had been on an annual upgrade cadence since their beginnings with Windows 10.

-The FAQ was a companion to a Sept.
-6, 2018 announcement of a change to Windows 10's support, the third that year.
+The FAQ was a companion to a 6 September 2018 announcement of a change to Windows 10's support, the third that year.

 "All future feature updates of Windows 10 Enterprise and Education editions with a targeted release month of September (starting with 1809) will be supported for 30 months from their release date," wrote Jared Spataro, a Microsoft executive, in the post to a company blog.
 "This will give customers with longer deployment cycles the time they need to plan, test, and deploy."